eyereasoner/Notation3-By-Example/log/blogic/policy/README.md

 ### Context provides the context of the user who wants to access the knowledge base

-- `Context.n3` provides an example how to defined a Public and Friend context
+- `Context.n3` provides an example how to define a Public and Friend context

 ### Query are documents that filter out the fields to show from the results